eclipse/epsilon-website/mkdocs/docs/users/index.md

 	img { padding: 10px; }
 </style>

  Below is a list of known industrial users of Epsilon (based on bug reports, forum messages, blog posts, tweets and published articles).
-If you'd like to report additional users of Epsilon in industry or you've spotted any outdated content, please [let us know](../../forum).
+If you'd like to report additional uses of Epsilon in industry or you've spotted any outdated content, please [let us know](../../forum).

 <center>
 ![BAE Systems](logos/bae.png)